udacity/nd013-c1-vision-starter/README.md

 ### Download and process the data

+**Note:** This first step is already done for you in the classroom workspace.
+You can find the downloaded and processed files within the `/data/waymo/` directory (note that this is different than the `/home/workspace/data` you'll use for splitting )

-The first goal of this project is to download the data from the Waymo's Google Cloud bucket to your local machine (this is already done for you if working in the classroom workspace).
+The first goal of this project is to download the data from the Waymo's Google Cloud bucket to your local machine.
 For this project, we only need a subset of the data provided (for example, we do not need to use the Lidar data).
 Therefore, we are going to download and trim immediately each file.
 In `download_process.py`, you can view the `create_tf_example` function, which will perform this processing.
 This function takes the components of a Waymo Tf record and saves them in the Tf Object Detection api format.
 An example of such function is described [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#create-tensorflow-records).
 We are already providing the `label_map.pbtxt` file.

-You can run the script using the following (you will need to change the directories, as desired, if working locally):
+You can run the script using the following (you will need to add your desired directory names):
 ```
-python download_process.py --data_dir /home/workspace/data/ --temp_dir /home/waymo/
+python download_process.py --data_dir {processed_file_location} --temp_dir {temp_dir_for_raw_files}
 ```

-Note that the script within the workspace will have a small difference, as the raw files are already included therein, and do not need to be downloaded, but only processed.

 You are downloading 100 files so be patient!
-Once the script is done, you can look inside the `/home/workspace/data/processed` folder to see if the files have been downloaded and processed correctly.
+Once the script is done, you can look inside your data_dir folder to see if the files have been downloaded and processed correctly.

 ### Exploratory Data Analysis